 Temples were introduced from Baekje to the Japanese Imperial Court in the mid-6th century and came to function as political and power apparatuses.

-Temples often have a San-mon (gateway) to the temple and statues of Niou Guardians enshrined in the gateway.
-The name “San-mon” comes from the fact that the temple was originally built on a mountain.
+Temples often have a San-mon (gateway) to the temple, and statues of Niou Guardians are enshrined in the gateway.
+The name “San-mon” comes from the fact that the temple was initially built on a mountain.

 Additionally, temples have a Dharma hall where monks give sermons, a Kondo hall where the principal image of Buddha is enshrined, and a stupa representing the Buddha.

-The roofs of temples are often tiled, and the decorations are gaudy and massive.
+The roofs of temples are often tiled, and the decorations are elaborate and massive.

-People call this place a lecture hall, which is usually built behind the Kondo.
+People call this place a lecture hall, usually built behind the Kondo.

 Different Roles: Shinto Shrine and Buddhist Temple